The Tangerine Money-Back Credit Card and BMO CashBack Mastercard are two of the best no-fee cash back credit cards in

 Verdict: The Tangerine Money-Back Credit Card is a clear winner with its unlimited 2% and 0.50% cash back earn rates.
 It also allows you to change your 2% cash back categories once every 90 days.

 As of this writing, both cards offer a welcome bonus to new cardholders.

 The Tangerine credit card has a 10% cash back bonus when you spend $1,000 in the first 2 months valued at $100.

-For the BMO Cash Back Mastercard, you earn up to 5% cash back in your first 3 months on up to a total spend of $2,500, valued at $125.
+For the BMO Cash Back Mastercard, you also earn extra cash back in your first three months.

 Both cards are entry-level credit cards with limited perks.